Brothers (Kanye West song)

 "Brothers" is a song by American rapper Kanye West featuring American singer Charlie Wilson.
 Originating as a demo by musicians Seven and Chris Stylez, it was given to West during sessions for his eighth studio album, Ye (2018).
 Significant portions of the demo version of "Brothers" were adapted for the song "Violent Crimes".
-It debuted via the season 2 premiere of BET show Tales, but would fail to release as a single due to miscommunication between its songwriters and alleged interference from record label Def Jam.
+It debuted via the season 2 premiere of BET show Tales, but failed to release as a single due to miscommunication between its songwriters and alleged interference from record label Def Jam.

 Background

 2016–2017: Demo recordings

 Seven Aurelius had spent much of his time at Agoura Hills, California during 2016, living with Judge Herb Dobell after the death of his mother.
 He had convinced himself to write every day, spending hours writing songs on a piano (previously owned by Johnny Mercer) until creating the idea for "Brothers" in July 2016; he felt it would be perfect for West.

 In November 2017, Irv Gotti hinted on Instagram that he was working on "something enormous" with West.
 As it turns out, West, Seven, and Gotti met during 2017 sessions for the formers collaborative album with Kid Cudi, Kids See Ghosts (2018).
 West was keeping a low profile at this time, retreating to his ranch in Jackson Hole, Wyoming to work on music.
 Gotti and Seven asked Chris Stylez to send in his demos after they got into contact with West, and sent over a record called "Love Songs"; West instantly loved the demo, and elements of it were combined with Seven's demo to make "Brothers".